fdekeers/mozart-container/README.md

 python build.py [-d SHARED_DIR_HOST] [-n INSTANCE_NAME]
 ```
 (or `python3`, `py`, ... instead of `python` to suit your python command)

-After the first usage with the python command, which also acts as an installation, there will also be a desktop launcher linked with the container (placed in ~/.local/share/applications/), which will allow you to launch the container simply by searching and running the Mozart_Programming_Interface application.

 The `-d` option allows to provide the path of a host directory
 that will be shared with the container.